Janybanny/the-imperial-realm/articles/template.md

 published: false
 ---

 Here is a sample of the styles that can be used when writing Imperial Realm content.
+Check out the Markdown "code" [here](https://github.com/Janybanny/the-imperial-realm/blob/main/articles/template.md?plain=1).

 ## Headings